ajberlier/dash_boilerplate/README.md

 # Flask and Plotly Dash Web Application Boilerplate

-This repo serves as a boilerplate for anyone to quickly setup a Flask server with a Ploty Dash web application on the JHU/APL network.
+This repo serves as a boilerplate for anyone to quickly setup a Flask server with a Ploty Dash web application.

 # Installing Docker and Docker Compose